csc530/vuebulma/docs/components/BulmaFileInput.md

 A file upload input

+## Slots

+### default

+An icon placed before the file label

 ## Props

 ### label

 Type: `string`

-Text to display with the file input
+Text to display with the file input; prompt

 ### fileName

 Type: `string` | `undefined`

-The name of the [selected] file to display
+The name of the file to display, i.e. the selected file

 ### size